 By the way, anyone who enters or attempts to unlawfully, forcibly enter a protected area is presumed to do it with the intent to commit an unlawful act or violent crime as defined by state law.
 Thus, this part of the law can protect a social guest who defends someone else’s home against an intruder who breaks down the door to get in.

-How To Make the Stand Your Ground Law Work For You
+How To Make South Carolina's Stand Your Ground Law Work For You

 First things first: You will need a criminal defense attorney who knows how the law works and how to present the facts.
 You may have rights, but you’ve got to earn them.
 You can bet the prosecutor won’t give up without a fight.